confidential-containers/trustee/docs/kbs_attestation_protocol.md

    JSON payload.
 This endpoint is for the attester to initiate the attestation protocol and authenticate itself against the KBS.
 The KBS reply HTTP response is composed of:
-   a.
-A `Set-Cookie` header set to `kbs-session-id=<session>`.
+   1. A `Set-Cookie` header set to `kbs-session-id=<session>`.
 The KBS tracks the attester and its attestation results with that cookie.
-   b.
-An attestation challenge for the attester to take.
+   2. An attestation challenge for the attester to take.
 This is the content of the response, set to a [KBS Challenge](#challenge) JSON payload.
-2. `/kbs/v0/attest` only accepts `POST` requests whose body is a [KBS Attestation](#attestation) JSON payload and the header contains a `Cookie` set to the value received in step 1.a.
-This is how the attester replies to attestation challenge received in step 1.b.
+2. `/kbs/v0/attest` only accepts `POST` requests whose body is a [KBS Attestation](#attestation) JSON payload and the header contains a `Cookie` set to the value received in step 1.i.
+This is how the attester replies to attestation challenge received in step 1.ii.
 The KBS replies to that request with an empty HTTP response (no content), which HTTP status indicates if the attestation was successful or not.